Transverse Doppler effect and parameter estimation of LISA three-body systems: Doppler phase factor in frequency-space

 The redshift factor $z$ relating observer and source frame can be found by expanding the proper time of the source $\mathrm{d}t_S$ :

 where we have expanded the metric $g_{\mu \nu}$ for small gravitational fields, and $V_\mathrm{CM}^\mu = (1, \bm V_\mathrm{CM})$ is the velocity 4-vector of the center-of-mass of the inner binary.
 Note that the latter expression contains both a boost factor and the gravitational redshift, the combination of which we loosely denote as "transverse Doppler effect".
+Once again, note that to keep the discussion as simple as possible we did not display the cosmological redshift factor $z_0$ in Eq.~\eqref{eq: redshift third body}, since it can be taken into account by simply following the prescription described below Eq.~\eqref{eq:tret}.
 Using the definition of osculating elements given in~\ref{sec:osculating}, one finds that the redshift $z$ is given by

 where $X_3 = m_3/M$ is the mass ratio of the outer mass $m_3$, and we recall that $\eta_3$ is the outer orbit eccentric anomaly defined by $\eta_3 - e_3 \sin \eta_3 = 2 \pi (t-t_c) / P_3 + \varphi_3$ where $t_c$ is the time at coalescence (so that $\eta_3 < 0$).
 Integrating equation~\eqref{eq:dfdts} with respect to the time $t$, we find the time-evolution of the source frequency $f_S$: